 Upon presentation for delivery, the coder should read carefully for associated procedures being performed.
 When documented, consider:

 Epidural catheter placement

-Perineal lacerations has been a recent topic of discussion among my coding colleagues.
+Perineal lacerations have been a recent topic of discussion among my coding colleagues.
 Inpatient coders are finding themselves questioning some of the DRG groupings when assigning OB laceration repairs.
-An understanding of tissues involved in the OB laceration repair may shed some light on the subject.
+An understanding of issues involved in the OB laceration repair may shed some light on the subject.
 (See Figure below)

-Additional potential DRG impacts include other obstetric lacerations involving the bladder, cervix, clitoris, urethral, peri-urethral, uterus, vagina, labia / vulva.
-Documentation is the key to correct code assignment.
+Additional potential DRG impacts include other obstetric lacerations involving the bladder, cervix, clitoris, urethral, peri-urethral, uterus, vagina, labia/vulva.
+Documentation is the key to correct code assignments.
 When grouping to the 98X DRG’s take a second look at the documentation and if there is any need for clarification, query the physician.

 References: Official Coding Guidelines

 Marie Thomas holds a Masters in Healthcare Administration from Pfeiffer University, Charlotte, NC, and a Bachelor of Science in Healthcare Administration from Pfeiffer University.
 Marie has furthered her career education by becoming an AHIMA-Approved ICD-10-CM/PCS Trainer and Ambassador as well as earning the RHIT, CCS, CCDS, and CPC-H credentials.
 For more information please email us at email@example.com